juw0n/SRE-Devop-Bootcamp/README.md

 --> sudo apt install -y git
 --> git --version

-After preparing the environment for the self-hosted runner. go to the project repo on github to get and run the runner code on the machine youu want to use for the self-hosted runner. it is found in the setting tab -> Action -> Runner then click on New-self-hosted-runner
+After preparing the environment for the self-hosted runner. go to the project repo on github to get and run the runner code on the machine youu want to use for the self-hosted runner. it is found in the setting tab -> Action -> Runner then click on New-self-hosted-runner.